baetyl/baetyl/doc/us-en/tutorials/Message-synchronize-with-iothub-through-remote-module.md

-# Message synchronize with Baidu iothub through remote module
+# Message Synchronize with Baidu IoTHub through Remote Module

 TO DO(@kuailehaibin)